 Cisco Analog Telephone Adaptor Overview

-This section describes the hardware and software features of the Cisco Analog Telephone Adaptor (Cisco ATA) and includes a brief overview of the H.323 protocol.
+This section describes the hardware and software features of the Cisco Analog Telephone Adaptor (Cisco ATA) and includes a brief overview of the Session Initiation Protocol (SIP).

 The Cisco ATA analog telephone adaptors are handset-to-Ethernet adaptors that allow regular analog telephones to operate on IP-based telephony networks.
 Cisco ATAs support two voice ports, each with an independent telephone number.
 The Cisco ATA 188 also has an RJ-45 10/100BASE-T data port.